 Laurel Garver, author and editor, has a blog (Laurel's Leaves) where I found a fantastic explanation to authors for why they need critique and beta readers and how to get the most out of both.
 For real - any writer who wants to improve their craft should get as much feedback and as many eyes on their story as possible.
 Laurel says it more eloquently. :) Laurel also has written some books, one of which provides 'Evocative Prompts for Fiction Writers.'

-NY Book Editors have a sweet article on getting your manuscript ready for submitting to an editor.
-Don’t Submit Your Manuscript Until You’ve Read This Post.
+NY Book Editors website has many helpful articles in their blog sectiono of their website.
+One sweet article is about getting your manuscript ready for submitting to an editor. :) Don’t Submit Your Manuscript Until You’ve Read This Post.
+Here's another great article: How to Plan a Book Series.

 LitWeb is the online resource and supplement for the W.W.
 Norton Introduction to Literature textbooks.
 They have quizzes and workshops that you need the code from the textbook to access, but they also have a free Glossary of terms that is excellent and many many articles related to writing and literature.
 I have only recently discovered this awesome resource and plan on regularly ingesting the articles and keeping the glossary at my fingertips.
 They also have Reading Group Discussion Guides; if you are a member of a Book Club you might want to check those out.